Contains definitions of words and acronyms used throughout the Capital Funding Guide.

 A product available under previous programmes to help providers bring into use at sub market rents, accommodation acquired on a temporary basis with a life of more than 2 but less than 30 years.
 This funding, and the related Temporary Empty Homes funding, is no longer available.

 Tenant Services Authority

 The former national regulatory body for social housing landlords and standards for tenants.
-Replaced by the Agency Regulation Committee from 1 April 2012 (see Regulation Committee).
+Replaced by the Homes England Regulation Committee from 1 April 2012 (see Regulation Committee).

 Traveller Pitch Funding 2011 to 2015